Konrad-pi/Floramind/README.md

 3. German Language Reporting: A pivotal component of the project involves generating comprehensive reports in German.
 These reports will encapsulate the synthesized information, offering a valuable resource for German-speaking stakeholders seeking insights into Colombia's contemporary political landscape.

 ### The process
-1. webscraper using bs4: Completed, 4 webscraper completed exporting the top 10 articles to a csv document. https://cnnespanol.cnn.com/category/zona-andina/colombia/ https://www.bbc.com/mundo/topics/c404v5gz1rkt
+1. webscraper using bs4: completed, 4 webscraper completed exporting the top 10 articles to a csv document. https://cnnespanol.cnn.com/category/zona-andina/colombia/ https://www.bbc.com/mundo/topics/c404v5gz1rkt
 https://www.eltiempo.com/colombia